 The heart of this house is an elevator-accessible, window-lined space containing the kitchen, dining, and living areas.
-Six bedrooms spread over two levels, with one doubling as a TV room and another, offices.
+Six bedrooms are spread over two levels, with one doubling as a TV room and another, offices.
 The main bathroom opens into a narrow courtyard, which transforms the primary shower into an indoor/outdoor spa and acts as a thermal chimney for the entire house.

 The interior palette—white oak flooring, white-painted poplar walls, and white steel stairs and railing—offers a clean backdrop for primary-colored art and playful furnishings, as well as a thoughtful counterbalance to the dark exterior.